 So, it shouldn’t be a surprise that when a new or different type of chemical enters and impacts, the EC system can prevent the natural chemicals from doing their jobs properly.
 This is actually how THC works.
 It puts a glitch in the system and throws it entirely off balance.
 Thus, we observe common side effects of marijuana.

-The way films show this is usually entirely off the mark, although in some instances it is accurate.
 Most people use substances like marijuana because the high feels good and allows them to cope with some other outside stressor.
 When using the drug, people will often experience a unique type of high.
 This is not to say it isn’t without side effects.
-It can commonly be seen with symptoms like
+It can commonly be seen with symptoms like: